-General notes οn usina the memory card
+General notes on using the memory card

-č , Be sure to use memory cards that are compliant with the standards supported by your computer.
-Be sure to hold the memory card with the arrow pointing in the correct direction as you insert it into the slot.
-To avoid damaging your computer or the media, do not force the memory card into the slot if you cannot insert it smoothly.
-Use care when inserting or removing the memory card from the slot.
-Do not force it in or out of the slot.
-Do not remove the memory card while the media access indicator light is lit.
-If you do, you may lose data.
-Do not attempt to insert a memory card or memory card adaptor of a different type into the memory card slot.
+- D Be sure to use memory cards that are compliant with the standards supported by your computer. - □ Be sure to hold the memory card with the arrow pointing in the correct direction as you insert it into the slot.
+To avoid damaging your computer or the media, do not force the memory card into the slot if you cannot insert it smoothly. - □ Use care when inserting or removing the memory card from the slot.
+Do not force it in or out of the slot. - Do not remove the memory card while the media access indicator light is lit.
+If you do, you may lose data. - Do not attempt to insert a memory card or memory card adaptor of a different type into the memory card slot.
 An incompatible memory card or memory card adaptor may cause difficulty in removing from the slot and can cause damage to your computer.

-No otes on using the SD memory card Your computer has been tested and found compatible only with major memory cards available as of January 2010.
-However, not all memory cards are guaranteed of compatibility.
-SD memory cards with capacity of up to 2 GB and SDHC memory cards with capacity of up to 32 GB have been tested and found compatible with your computer.
+Notes on using the SD memory card

+- □ Your computer has been tested and found compatible only with major memory cards available as of May 2010.
+However, not all memory cards are guaranteed of compatibility. - □ SD memory cards (up to 2 GB), SDHC memory cards (up to 32 GB), and SDXC memory cards (up to 64 GB) have been tested and found compatible with your computer. - □ The SD memory card slot on your computer does not support the high-speed data transfer feature of the SDXC memory card.